alleyinteractive/wp-bulk-task/CONTRIBUTING.md

-# Contributing to Elasticsearch Extensions
+# Contributing to WP Bulk Task

 Thank you for your interest in contributing to WP Bulk Task.